 Philly Transit Workers End Strike

-``I hope customers will give us a try again,'' general manager Jack Leary said at a news conference Friday evening, the sound of rolling subway cars serving as a welcome backdrop.
+``I hope customers will give us a try again,″ general manager Jack Leary said Friday, with the sound of rolling subway cars audible in the background.

-He can only hope most riders will be as understanding as Rasul Shareiff, 20.
-He was one of many ready to put away his alternative transportation _ a skateboard _ and jump back on the bus.
+Among those glad about the settlement was rider Rasul Shareiff, 20, who was ready to put away his alternative transportation _ a skateboard _ and jump back on the bus.

-``Forty days was well worth it,'' Gaitan said. ``I was ready to stick this out ... because it was all about SEPTA trying to break the union.
-We were determined not to let that happen.''
+``Forty days was well worth it,″ said Gaitan, 36. ``I was ready to stick this out ... because it was all about SEPTA trying to break the union.
+We were determined not to let that happen.″

-Key sticking points included the hiring of part-time employees, work rule changes, workers' compensation reform and a zero tolerance policy for drug and alcohol users.
+Negotiations stalled on points including the hiring of part-time employees, disputed work rule changes, workers’ compensation reform and a zero tolerance policy for drug and alcohol users.

 ``It was a hard and difficult battle, a lot of bitterness, a lot of hard feelings,″ said Steven Brookens, president of the TWU local. ``We deserved everything we got.
 It was a victory.
 We took more than we gave.″

 If the agreement is ratified, the strike will have been the second-longest by the union against SEPTA.
-In 1977, the union struck for 44 days over wages and benefits.
+In 1977, workers walked out and remained off the job for 44 days in a strike over wages and benefits.